 R v B (2017) – Prosecution

 Causing death by dangerous driving.
 The defendant fell asleep at the wheel and veered across the road into the path of an oncoming car.
 The driver of that car was killed as a result of the collision.
 The defendant had been deprived of sleep during the days leading to the collision and knew that he was not in a fit state to drive.
 Defendant was convicted.

 R v R (2017) - Prosecution

 Rape and other sexual offences.
+Instructed by the Complex Casework Unit.
 The defendant was charged with sexual offences against five girls and two boys.
 All of the victims were teenagers.
 They were residents at care homes where the defendant worked as a care worker.
 The abuse took place during the 1980s.
 In relation to one of the victims the abuse involved sadistic sexual activity.
 The defendant was convicted at the end of a trial that lasted for four weeks.
 He was sentenced to 12 years imprisonment.

 R v P (2017) – Prosecution